Stirling numbers of the second kind: Explicit formula

 The Stirling numbers of the second kind are given by the explicit formula:

-This can be derived by using inclusion-exclusion to count the number of surjections from n to k and using the fact that the number of such surjections is $k! \left\{ {n \atop k} \right\}$.
+This can be derived by using inclusion-exclusion to count the surjections from n to k and using the fact that the number of such surjections is $k! \left\{ {n \atop k} \right\}$.

 Additionally, this formula is a special case of the kth forward difference of the monomial $x^n$ evaluated at x = 0:

 Because the Bernoulli polynomials may be written in terms of these forward differences, one immediately obtains a relation in the Bernoulli numbers:

+The evaluation of incomplete exponential Bell polynomial Bn,k(x1,x2,...) on the sequence of ones equals a Stirling number of the second kind: